IaDrake20/Computer-Operating-Systems-Final-Project/README.md

 stdout, or files.
 The code should demonstrate how to communicate bidi- rectionally between event loops (requests and acknowledgments) and how to shut down event loops in a clean way.

+Reorganize code to proper classes to follow Professor Ohl's example of an internal, public, engine, etc.